icamps/MoPy/README.md

 I had some needs working with MOPAC output, so I tried to fix the issues using Python.

 # Issue #1: See how the optimization structure is evolving.
->> Files
-Script: log2xyz.py

-Jupiter notebook: log2xyz.ipynb
+>> Files: Script: log2xyz.py; Jupiter notebook: log2xyz.ipynb

 >> Solution:
 - Add the following keywords to the MOP file: